Last Updated: September 27, 2019 Abhishek Gurung

 - Highlight: The most significant festivals are Saraswati Puja and Theppotsavam.
 The festival of Dasara is also an important festival during which the devotees take a dip in the Krishna river near the temple.

-Mahanandi Temple: Sight the two-cavity natural Shivlinga in Nallamala Hills near Nandyal
+Mahanandi Temple: Sight the two-cavity natural Shivling in Nallamala Hills near Nandyal

 Experience a spiritual environment while visiting Mahanandi Temple dedicated to Lord Shiva.
 This ancient temple houses a Shivalinga which is quite unique, it is so because it appears to look like a rough rock featuring two cavities.
 Built in a Tamil architectural style, you’ll notice a gopuram that stands talls illuminating golden flair.
-And inside the temple complex, you’ll sight three pools, these holy tanks are around 60 square feet and the centre has a pavilion called a mandapa.
+And inside the temple complex, you’ll see three pools of water which are around 60 square feet with two pools outside the temple and one within the garbhagriha or the sanctum sanctorum of the temple.
+The main deity of the temple is Lord Shiva who is worshiped in the form of a Shiva Linga and can be seen in the garbhagriha surrounded by the pool of water.

 - Main Deity: Lord Siva